psowinski/riasfp/README.md

 ### Functional programming library integrated with immutable.js

-Provides Result and Option monads and unit const
+Provides Result and Option monads and unit const based on record type

 ### Result: